City Baking Guide

 Is Colorado Springs high altitude for baking?

 Yes.
-Colorado Springs is around 6,010 feet, well above the altitude where sea-level baking formulas usually need regular adjustments.
+Colorado Springs sits at about 6,010 feet, which is well above the range where sea-level baking formulas usually need regular ingredient and timing adjustments.

 Why do my cakes collapse in Colorado Springs?

-At this elevation, batter can expand before structure sets.
-Reducing leavening and slightly increasing oven temperature often improves stability.
+At this elevation, cake batter can expand before the center has time to set.
+Reducing leavening, trimming sugar modestly, and baking slightly hotter often improves stability.

 Do I need more liquid in Colorado Springs recipes?